-Rare earth metals are critical to high-performance optics and lasers and key to the most powerful magnets and superconductors in the world.
-Rare earths are simply more difficult to mine than most metals and generally don't accumulate into rich ores.
+Rare earth metals are essential to high-performance optics and lasers and important to the world's most powerful magnets and superconductors.
+Rare earth products are more difficult to mine than most metals and generally don't accumulate into rich ores.
 This rarity, combined with the demand for the metals in high-tech applications, brings about economic and political complications that make some of the most interesting metals even more exciting.

 All Rare Earth Metals Provided by AEM:

 Yttrium: Used in superconductors and exotic light sources.

 Lanthanum: Atomic weight 57, used in specialty glasses and optics, electrodes, and for hydrogen storage.